NHS England lost £1.25bn to fraud and various economic crimes in 2016/17, according to new figures.

 To tackle fraud and understand the risks better, the NHS created a new expert intelligence-led authority, NHS Counter Fraud Authority (NHSCFA), which replaces its predecessor NHS Protect.

-The new organisation will ensure that NHS funding is directed to front line patient care, instead of being diverted for personal use, and raise awareness.
+The new organisation will ensure that NHS funding is directed to once a day viagra front line patient care, instead of being diverted for personal use, and raise awareness.

 Less money for care